 - Stretching.
 Podiatrist-recommended stretching exercises help strengthen affected muscles and tendons.

 - Rest.
 Avoiding putting weight on your heel gives it the chance to properly recover.

-If you are struggling with a pain in the base of your heel, or can feel a bone-like lump protruding out, contact us today to book a heel spurs ultrasound.
+If you are struggling with pain in the base of your heel or can feel a bone-like lump protruding out, contact us today to book a heel spurs ultrasound.
 Our team here at the Sussex Foot Centre are specially trained to diagnose an array of lower limb-related issues.